PrimeAcademy/software-installs/install-postgres-postico.md

 ## ERRORS?

 ### Could not connect -- Connection Refused on Port 5432
-Make sure your database is running!
+>> Make sure your database is running!
 See Starting/Stopping

 ### Fatal -- Database does not exist

 **IMPORTANT: Only complete the following steps if you get an error when you try to connect stating this database does not exist.**

 #### To manually create your database
+>> Make sure your database is running!
+See Starting/Stopping

 1. In terminal, run `createdb your_username_here`